AnnaP464/COMP-4350-Group-8/Sprint 3/sprint3.md

 ![alt text](ParallelReal.png)

 The overall profile is quite flat, though the registration endpoint does acrew an incredibly high 1st entry due to having to wait for a connection to be established to the server.
+Most of the information being sent is simple strings for tokens, email, password and username, all end points perform similarly due to lack of complex queries behind each individual endpoint.

+These results show that we do meet the functional requirements as the throughput of the endpoints falls with-in the established goal of 20 users with a total of 200 requests per minute concurrently.

 ## Security Analysis